You may be able to get up to £150 to help with the cost of school uniforms and PE kits with a school uniform grant.

 However, what dreads me at this time of year is the additional costs we’ve got to fork out for.

 With our youngest in primary school, things aren’t that bad.
 Most of her uniform can be non-branded and picked up for a cheap enough price.

 It’s the bigger one that makes my bank account quiver!
 At secondary school, she needed sports kits, football boots, astroturf boots, plus the actual uniform including a blazer, jumper and school shirt – which has to be school branded!

 Instead of forking out money you may not have, there are ways to get uniform mega cheap – or even for free!

 School uniform grant

-You’re able to get up to £150 for your child’s school uniform with a government means tested grant.
+You’re able to apply for up to £150 for your child’s school uniform with a government means tested grant.

 Depending on your circumstances, local councils can help families on low incomes with the cost of uniforms.